eddiesoller/scoreboards/README.md

 # scoreboards
-web app that displays live sport scores in a auto sizing grid.
+web app that displays live sport scores in an auto sizing grid.